Malachai1212/AutoFishing/README.md

 ## History & Export

-The History window (clock icon) logs every event with timestamps.
+The History window logs every event with timestamps.
 Click **Export** to save as CSV with columns: Date, Time, Event, Description, Item.

 Session start/end entries include your Drachma balance.
 Repair entries include the cost.
 Fish and treasure entries include the specific item name.